• Vancouver Tech Journal

 Leaving Amazon to risk it all

-Feng first met Wu online a year before, playing the multiplayer game Dota 2
+Feng first met Wu online a year earlier while playing the multiplayer game Dota 2

-Feng lived in Seattle and worked as an engineer at Amazon.
+He lived in Seattle and worked as an engineer at Amazon.
 Having moved to the U.S. from Zhejiang for school, he lived a life many international students dream of.
-Yet, Feng found himself wanting more.
+Yet, he found himself wanting more.

 While it’s standard for engineers to code based on what a product manager says the customer needs are, Feng wished he could talk to the customer directly to solve their problem and get feedback.